hallambaker/Mathematical-Mesh/Outputs/Documents/Examples/ProtocolDownload.md

-The previous status operation has reported that a new envelope has been added to one of the stores.
+The previous status operation has reported that a new envelope has been added to the credential store.
 The device requests this data from the service:

 ~~~~